by-syk/OSBuild/README.md

 * SuperSu
 etc.

+### Donate
+Not financially.
+Just **Share the Page** to me by E-mail.
+As you can see, only some hardware info about the device (**NO PRIVACY**).
+I'm making the effort to finish my project, DAD (Database of Android Devices).
+If OSBuild helps a lot, please help me a bit.
+Thank you.

 Meet a new device and want to figure its info out?
 Install **OSBuild** and **Share the Page**.
 OK, you've got it.

 Salute to [Sony Xperia AppXplore](http://developer.sonymobile.com/knowledge-base/tools/download-appxplore-and-learn-more-about-your-apps/).